levjad/ng2-TodoWorx/README.md

 #Angular2 ToDo Learning Exercise

 ##Description
 This is just a small exercise to learn more about Angular2 and angular-cli.
-Here's a working example:
+Here you find the deployed app: [ng2-TodoWorx](https://ng2-todoworx.firebaseapp.com)

 ##Functions
 So far the app can do following things: